tshepang/blog/content/2015 review.md

 My **favorite performance** is that of Benedict Wong in [The Martian], while my **favorite villain** is Scarlet, the lead villain of [Minions].
 That movie also boasts best **visual design**.
-My **favorite character** is Ultron, the lead villain in [Avengers: Age of Ultron] The most **desirable gal** is Sonoya Mizuno in [Ex Machina], which also happens to have the **best dialog**.
+My **favorite character** is Ultron, the lead villain in [Avengers: Age of Ultron].
+The most **desirable gal** is Sonoya Mizuno in [Ex Machina], which also happens to have the **best dialog**.